dotnet/WatsonWebserver/README.md

 Notes from previous versions are shown below (summarized to minor build)

 v1.2.x
+- Support for passing an object as Data to HttpResponse (will be JSON serialized)
+- Support for implementing your own OPTIONS handler (for CORS and other use cases)
 - Bugfix for dispose (thank you @AChmieletzki)
 - Static methods for building HttpRequest from various sources and conversion
 - Static input methods